NelisW/my3D-Trium/building/Trium-build.md

 When flashing new software to the Arduino, [remove the Bluetooth module](http://trium3d.proboards.com/thread/40/wiring-notes#ixzz4WC2flXiu).
 Both the Bluetooth connection and the USB connection used for flashing uses the Arduino's serial port functionality and it seems that the Bluetooth takes precedence in this conflict.
 The end effect is that the flashing fails.
 Only reconnect the Bluetooth module after flashing and calibrating.

+## Wifi

+[Steffen Bleich](https://www.facebook.com/groups/emergin/permalink/1882627605308332/) posted some links on using wifi with 3D printers using the ESP8266 (my other exciting interest).
+[This post](http://doku.radds.org/dokumentation/other-electronics/wifi/) focuses on the RADDS board, but the ESP8266 information is quite relevant to the RAMPS as well, just the connecting pins are different.
+There is some really, really nice ESP8266 software [here](https://github.com/luc-github/ESP3D).
+Granted, this project requires some expertise in building and programming ESP8266 boards.
+I just have to make some progress on my rent-paying subcontracts then I will get to this....

+There is just one issue here: the wifi signal will not penetrate the Top Plate assembly to reach an ESP8266 installed inside.
+If it does, range will be short.
+So perhaps one must look at an external antenna, or otherwise keep the ESP8266 is an outside box with USB connection to the printer.

 # Extruders mounted in the Top Plate
 ## Extruder assembly